syeddanish41/wAlnut/README.md

 intelligent, simulate them on a computer, scale it up to surpass the collective intelligence of the 7+ billion people on Earth we will have created intelligent machines that do not need to eat, sleep, or reproduce that can work on our hardest problems much more efficiently than humans.
-Test

 Technology has always been used to do great good and great evil and even if we have the best intentions to do good, intelligent machines will cause many new